scala/scala3/docs/_docs/reference/contextual/givens.md

 ## Given Instance Initialization

 An unconditional given instance without parameters is initialized on-demand, the first time it is accessed.
-If the given is a simple alias to some immutable value, the given is implemented as a simple forwarder, without incurring the cost of a field to hold a cached value.
+If the given is a mere alias to some immutable value, the given is implemented as a simple forwarder, without incurring the cost of a field to hold a cached value.
 If a given is conditional, a fresh instance is created for each reference.

 ## Syntax

 Here is the full syntax for given instances.
-Some of these forms of givens are explained on a separate page on [Other Forms of Givens](../more-givens.md).
+Some of these forms of givens are explained in a separate page: [Other Forms of Givens](../more-givens.md).

 ```ebnf
 Here is the complete context-free syntax for all proposed features.